 Despite their reputation for being quiet cats, they are also a very playful breed.
 They're a good choice for interactive play with toys and are more likely to enjoy this type of fun compared to athletic jumping and climbing around the house.
 If you want to try your hand at clicker training, you can even train a Persian to play fetch with you.

 Persians and Children

 If you have a household of noisy, active younger children, Persians are probably not the best choice.
 On the other hand they can be constant, close and loving companions to quieter children who allow the cat to have its own space and don't manhandle it.

 As you can imagine, Persians do require some additional care to keep them looking their best.

-- Daily brushing and an occasional bath will help keep the coat from matting as well as the occasional trimming.
+- Daily brushing will help keep the coat from matting as well as the occasional trimming.